Internships in London with the Mountbatten Program

-In August 2007 I moved to London to participate in the Mountbatten Internship Programme, a 12-month work-study scheme for recent American college graduates.
-The Programme is just one of the many options that you have likely considered while researching opportunities to work, live, and study in London or abroad.
-If, like me, you are interested in gaining a year of full-time substantive international business experience in a dynamic European city, then the Mountbatten Internship Programme may be right for you.
+I moved to London to participate in the Mountbatten London Internship Program, a 12-month work-study scheme for recent American college graduates.
+The program is just one of the many options that you have likely considered while researching opportunities to work, live, and study in London or abroad.
+If you are interested in gaining a year of full-time substantive international business experience in a dynamic European city, then the Mountbatten program may be right for you.

 The typical intern is a recent college graduate.
 However, there are a few, like myself, that have 1−5 years of professional work experience.
 Candidates with previous professional experience are more competitive in finding work placements and securing a work permit.

 While on the program your visa is sponsored by the Mountbatten Institute and will be valid for 12 months.
 Furthermore, the program will place you in a company before you arrive in London.